Ombiro96/archiverse/README.md

 The card components are not hard-coded as before by use of props, which means we are able to get data from objects and arrays In this case I used the map() function to map the data from the data array to a new one, while selecting every index and implementing codes
-There is a bit of conditional rendering where prices lower that 29000 have a discount mini card shown
+There is a bit of conditional rendering where prices lower that 29000 have a discount mini card shown There is also use of bootstrap libraries to create the footer section and utilise use of icons